open-mmlab/mmaction2/docs/en/advanced_guides/customize_pipeline.md

 ## Design of Dataset and Data pipelines

 MMAction2 implements many different `dataset` class.
 For example, for action recognition tasks, you can use `VideoDataset` that takes the raw video as input and decode the frames on the fly or `RawframeDataset` that takes the pre-extracted video frames as input.
-The dataset requires several argments, for example `ann_file` for the dataset annotation file, `data_prefix` for the root to the dataset and `pipeline` for the data pipeline.
+The dataset requires several arguments, for example `ann_file` for the dataset annotation file, `data_prefix` for the root to the dataset and `pipeline` for the data pipeline.
 Here is an example to build the Kinetics dataset (and the dataloader):

 ```python
 train_dataloader = dict(